widgetworks/api-docs/source/includes/_api.md

 ```

+You can call `getData` at any time.
+Widgets aim to always be in a consistent state - even if they have to rely on default input values.
+Internal calculations are always attempted before the `getData` request is fulfilled.

 ## Set data on the widget

-> The data payload you send must follow the input.modelName format style that is returned from a getData:
+> The data payload you send is the object structure returned by a `getData`, minus the output section.

 ```javascript
 var myData = {